Expurple/smawg/README.md

 board game,
 designed for writing third-party AIs and clients around it.

+It has a bundled CLI client for interactive use and easy interoperability with other programming languages.

 ### Features:

-* API for performing in-game actions and getting current stats.
+* High level API for performing in-game actions and getting current stats.
 * Automatic maintainance of game state (manages tokens, calculates score, etc).
 * Automatic checks for violation of the rules.
 * Support for custom maps, races, powers and other constants/resources.